The Exploration of Empires- Swaswati’s Italy Trip Review

 The eternal city of Rome stands as an example of historical wonder, witnessing the fall and rise of several kingdoms and civilizations.

 It is an empire of Christianity, small, yet so very prominent and influential.
 Being the smallest country in the world, it has earned a great name in tourism.
 And why not, the Vatican Palace perhaps has one of the best collections of historical and artistic masterpieces in its museum.
 Its walls speak volumes on the grandeur of the region.
-Also, we found the rules of the Vatican and its facts to be a bit strange, but we chose to see the city as it was.
+Also, they found the rules of the Vatican and its facts to be a bit strange, but chose to see the city as it was.

 “It is so strange.
 These boundaries, these barriers, all these mean nothing.
 Ultimately we all are human beings with different perspectives and outlooks.
 Every country faces these differences even within themselves.
 Then what is the need for borders?”

-“Makes no difference”
+“Makes no difference.”

 “They don't.
-But this sense of being in power, of being in control perhaps has seeped into the human mind so much that our entire functioning has become dependent on it”
+But this sense of being in power, of being in control perhaps has seeped into the human mind so much that our entire functioning has become dependent on it.”

 “Can we help the situation in any way?”